ellyg123/JavaScriptmas/README.md

 # JavaScriptmas

-This is Day 1 of the JavaScriptmas challenge for Scrimba.
+These are my entries for each day of the JavaScriptmas challenge for Scrimba.

-The objective is to create a count down to Christmas that updates itself automatically.
+Day 1 - create a count down to Christmas that updates itself automatically.
+Day 2 - create a toggle button between "Christmas" mode and "Snow" mode